yuji-k64613/selenium-python/source/tutorial.rst

 Host(macOS) :

+When you run XServer(XQuartz) on macOS, xterm is opened.
-When you start up the XServer(XQuartz), the terminal open, You type the following command at the terminal:
+You execute the following command in xterm:

 ::